Canine Massage Foundations (Purcellville, Virginia)

 - Basic business practices

-- Access a wide array of study materials and anatomy tools to reinforce in-class learning.
+- Access a wide array of study materials and anatomy tools to reinforce learning.

 - Learn anatomical structures by applying concepts to live dogs and skeletal models.